01-edu/Branch-AI/piscine/week01/day02/ex03/audit/README.md

 ##### The solution of question 6 is accepted if the are `4932` people that made the purchase during the `AM` and `5068` people that made the purchase during `PM`.
 There many ways to the solution but the goal of this question was to make you use `value_counts`

 ##### The solution of question 7 is accepted if the answer is as below.
-There many ways to the solution but the goal of this question was to make you use `value_counts`
+There many ways to the solution but the goal of this question was to use `value_counts`

     Interior and spatial designer    31